 Management In The Nursery

-To prevent spotting, fungicide must be applied prior to bud break.
-Mancozeb IS applied late in dormancy.
+To prevent spotting, fungicide must be applied prior to bud break, late in dormancy.
 Once bud break has occurred and symptoms are visible, it is too late to spray.

 This publication is available in alternative media on request.